ELeeAstro/mini_chem/README.md

 ### jacobian_conversion

-A workspace for converting the Jacobian from VULCAN to a FORTRAN format - typically is required to be done manually
+A workspace for converting the Jacobian from VULCAN to a FORTRAN format - typically is required to be done manually.
+Feel free to e-mail if new Jacobians are required

 ### netrate_contour_plots